Phase diagram and eigenvalue dynamics of stochastic gradient descent in multilayer neural networks: Discussion and outlook

 A practical implication of this study is that the phase boundaries can guide the choice of optimal hyperparameters: selecting the largest temperature in the ordered phase leads to fast training.
 It is noted that to determine the phase boundary to the high-temperature phase, one has to compute the signal-to-noise ratio of the gradient at the end of the training, but having a grasp of what the phase diagram looks like will help in finding optimal hyperparameters effectively, even without explicit knowledge of this boundary.
 More generally, the significance of this work lies in the fact that it incorporates stochastic training dynamics in the analysis, proposes a direct interpretation of hyperparameters as physical quantities, and provides intuition from theory on how hyperparameters affect the training dynamics.

 There are several directions to explore in the future.
 The phase boundary between the ordered and disordered phases at low temperature is closely linked to hyperbolic tangent activation functions being bounded.
 In contrast, activation functions of the ReLU type are only bounded on one side, which will affect the phase structure.
 This is worth exploring further.
-In this study, we used a teacher-student model and focussed on one of the weight matrices in the neural network.
-It is of interest to extend this to include realistic data sets and analyse all weight matrices.
+In this study, we used a teacher-student model and focused on one of the weight matrices in the neural network.
+It is of interest to extend this to include realistic data sets such as MNIST and analyse the dynamics of all weight matrices.
 Our neural network is relatively small; considering deeper and especially wider architectures may lead to more pronounced phase boundaries and potentially the use of finite-size scaling techniques to analyse the transitions at a more quantitative level.
+To achieve this, one first needs to define the correct thermodynamic limit, which preserves the dynamical properties of the optimisation, as naive large width or depth limits lead to lazy training, where the norm of the gradient vanishes \cite{NEURIPS2019_ae614c55}.

 While we followed the evolution of the singular values of the weight matrices during training, we did not study the evolution of their spectral density \cite{Aarts:2024wxi,Aarts:2024qey}.
 Empirical evidence shows that correlations between the weight matrix elements are induced during training, such that the ensemble of weight matrices at the end of training deviates from the Wishart-Laguerre distribution at initialisation, leading, e.g., to heavy tails \cite{DBLP:journals/corr/abs-1810-01075,pmlr-v97-mahoney19a}.
 It would be interesting to analyse these distributions using techniques developed in the random matrix community \cite{akemann_power-law_2008,PhysRevB.110.L180102}.